calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

 1. Have to hide/conceal your true self
 2. Fear that you will have to change into a different person
 3. Not change at all
-4. Exited that you will change into a different person
+4. Excited that you will change into a different person
 5. Don't know

 My conclusion